primus/primus/CONTRIBUTING.md

 Unless you are fixing a known bug we **strongly** encourage to discuss your feature with the core team via a GitHub issue or [IRC][irc].
-Before getting started ensure that you work will not rejected.
+Before getting started ensure that your work will not rejected.

 All contributions must be made via pull requests.
 After a pull request is made other contributors will either provide feedback or merge it directly depending